Limited child support agreement

 - both of you agree in writing to end the agreement

-- you make a new agreement that reflects your new arrangements and it has the effect of ending the previous agreement
+- you make a new limited or binding agreement that reflects your new arrangements

-- more than 3 years has passed since the agreement was made and a written notice is provided by the parent who wants to end it
+- it has been more than 3 years since the agreement was made, and a parent asks us in writing to end it, or

-- the notional assessment varies by more than 15% from the previous assessment in circumstances not included in the agreement, and written notice is provided by the parent who wants to end it
+- the notional assessment varies by more than 15% from the previous assessment because of circumstances not included in the agreement, and a parent asks us in writing to end it

-We make an assessment of the amount of child support you should pay or receive if one or both parents apply for an assessment.
+We assess the amount of child support you should pay or receive if one or both parents apply for an assessment.

 We use a formula approved under Australian law, we make an assessment of the amount of child support you should pay or receive.